Finance and Budgets

 As a society you may want to consider setting a membership fee for your society.
 You do not need to do this, but it may be advantageous as it would create a small pot of money which you can use for your membership.
 For example, a choir might set a fee to pay for sheet music rights for their performances.

-Whatever membership structure and prices you are going to choose for your group should be based on the activities and events you are going to deliver next year.
-So, have a think and complete a development plan and budget to help you with this.
+Whatever membership structure and prices you are going to choose for your group, it should be based on the activities and events you are going to deliver next year.
+So, do think, plan and budget to for it.
 Also, consider accessibility in this!

 Even if your society is free to students you may want to consider setting a fee for alumni.
 Please note that the cost of this membership will need to be reflective of the activity you run, so it will need to be higher than standard membership - the SU cannot subsidise their membership.
-In addition, only 20% of your membership can include alumni.
+In addition, no more than 20% of your membership can include alumni.

 How to spend money?

-Money spent by a society or sports team shouldn’t be a surprise to the Union.
-That’s why we ask for completed budget forms at the beginning of each term.
+Money spent by a society or sports team shouldn’t come as a surprise to the Union.
+That’s why we ask for some details in the FUN grant application.

 It is very easy to spend money, but you must ensure that it is being spent on things which benefit every member of your society or sports team.
 For example, you shouldn’t be spending money on Clothing, equipment or any other spend for a select group of members, e.g. committee clothing, committee meal out, personalised playing kit etc.